 2 La scientists accused of trying to steal trade secrets

-NEW ORLEANS (AP) — Two Louisiana scientists have been charged with trying to steal trade secrets from the Water Institute of the Gulf, a hydrology research institution in Baton Rouge.
+NEW ORLEANS (AP) — Two Louisiana scientists have been indicted on charges they tried to steal trade secrets from the Water Institute of the Gulf, a hydrology research institution in Baton Rouge that studies and consults on land subsidence, storms, rising sea levels and other coastal threats.